SCHOOL OF ENGINEERING AND COMPUTER SCIENCE

 Preserving results after execution

-Once your job has run and the submission script has terminated, any output written to /local/tmp/[username]/$JOB_ID will only be accessible on the machine upon which the job ran.
+Once your job has run and the submission script has terminated, any output written to /local/tmp/[username]/$JOB_ID will be deleted.

 In order to get your output back to somewhere more useful to you, there are a number of options: